Hunter Hills: History

 During the 1940s and 1950s Hunter Hills came to life as one of the few planned black communities of its time.
 Hunter Hills was partially responsible for the economic rise in Atlanta after World War II.
 Its history is shared with other neighboring communities such as Mozley Park, Washington Park, and Dixie Hills, which all were part of the Battle of Ezra Church in 1864.
 Several black contractors such as Herman Glass developed and purchased land in what is now known as Hunter Hills.
 Most of the lots were 50 × 150 ft and they could obtain a loan from First Atlanta National, Citizens or Southern Banks.
 If a person was able to afford $5 down and $5 per month he was making Hunter Hills' history and could become a part of a new black community in Atlanta.

 Hunter Hills is bounded on the south by MLK and the Seaboard Coast rail-line, on the east by the Beltline (former Louisville and Nashville Railroad) and Mayson Turner Rd., on the north by Joseph Boone St. and on the west by Holly Road.
 Its West Side Siege Line is located on the corner of Joseph Boone (Simpson Road) and Chappell Road.

 Hunter Hills is part of two Neighborhood Planning Units (NPUs), J and K, which are separated by Holly Rd.
 Even house numbers belong to NPU J and odd house numbers belong to K.

 Hunter Hills is adjacent to the esteemed Atlanta University Center Consortium (commonly referred to as the AUC Consortium), which includes Clark Atlanta University, Morehouse College, Spelman College, and Morehouse School of Medicine.

 Proposed development

-Hunter Hills falls on the western edge of the proposed Beltline and is minutes from the City of Atlanta's planned Westside Park.
+Hunter Hills falls on the western edge of the proposed Beltline and is minutes from Shirley Clarke Franklin Park.
 Hunter Hills is also served by the city's public transit service MARTA.
 It shares the West Lake Marta Station with West Lake and Dixie Hills communities, and MARTA bus line 51 runs north to south from Joseph Boone to Martin Luther King streets.

 Hunter Hills is north of the proposed Martin Luther King Corridor Redevelopment, which will dramatically increase home ownership and bring in local businesses.
 Hunter Hills is also one of many westside neighborhoods affected by the nation's foreclosure crisis.
 However, real estate investors expect the proposed development plans to spur the neighborhood's revitalization.